sailfishos-open/waydroid/README.md

-# Waydroid sailfish packaging
+# Waydroid Sailfish OS packaging

 ## User Usage

+You can run Waydroid session either by starting it as a systemd service (on boot or on request) or through dedicated app.
+As it is recommended to run Waydroid using its full UI mode, UI is similar in the both approaches.

+When using Waydroid through systemd services, Waydroid settings are available as a module of Sailfish Settings.
+These allow you to request starting the session on boot and start/stop session.
+UI of the session will be opened with the launcher on applications grid.
+Main drawback of using UI via this approach is that if you close the UI in Lipstick, it will not open again due to some issue in interaction between Lipstick and Waydroid.
+To use this approach, install package *waydroid-settings*.

+In the case of the dedicated app, Waydroid session will be started with start of the app and closed with the app.
+As a result, it is slower than using pre-started Waydroid session via systemd.
+The dedicated app can be installed via *waydroid-runner* package.

-* Install this package
+* Install `waydroid-settings` or `waydroid-runner` package.
-* As root (devel-su) run the command 'waydroid init' which will download the required root filesytems
+* As root (devel-su) run the command `waydroid init` which will download the required root filesystems.
+See `waydroid init -h` for the list of available images.
-* Reboot (container service will start next boot)
+* Reboot (container service will start next boot).

+If using *waydroid-settings*:
-* Goto jolla settings > waydroid and start the "Session" service (you can choose to start it automatically)
+* Goto Jolla Settings > Waydroid and start the "Session" service (you can choose to start it automatically)
 * Click on the Waydroid icon launcher, this will start the fullscreen waydroid UI

+If using *waydroid-runner*, start it from the launcher.

-And hopefully you will be presented with an android window
+It is expected that you will be presented with an Android window.

 ## Porter tasks